Brice150/PLART/README.md

 ### Home

-- images swiper with dynamic descriptions
+- Images swiper with dynamic descriptions
-- animated website stats with go to connect, user or objects pages when clicked
+- Animated website stats with go to connect, user or objects pages when clicked

 ### Objects